 Exploration, Excitement, Experiences...
 That’s what the PADI Advanced Open Water Diver course is all about.
 You don’t have to be “advanced” to take it – it’s designed to "advance" your diving, so you can start right after earning your PADI Open Water Diver certification.
 The course helps build confidence and expand your scuba skills through different types of diving called "Adventure Dives".
 You try out different specialties while gaining experience under the supervision of your PADI Instructor.
 You log dives and develop capabilities as you find new ways to safely have fun scuba diving..

 Here is how it works:

-Includes 2 Peak Performance Buoyancy dives in Folsom Lake prior to Monterey which earns you a specialty diver rating good towards your
+Includes 1 Peak Performance Buoyancy dive in Folsom Lake prior to Monterey.

 Peak Performance Buoyancy (Folsom Lake; many dates available)

-Tuition, crew pack, and certification fee for the 6 dives are $279.
+Tuition, teaching materials and certification fee for the 5 shore dives are $265.
 (Rental gear not included but available at a discount)

 Do the course work online instead of from a workbook.

 2021 Adventure Dive Schedule: